What are Shirataki Konjac Noodles?

 1 2- inch piece daikon radish julienned & 1/2 cup cashews

-[LIGHT BUT FULFILLING]: It’s similar to spaghetti, as far as taste goes, the konjac Angel Hair Pasta absorbs the flavor of other ingredients more easily.
-Also they are very mild-tasting, which means that they’re perfect for adding spices to and creating whatever dish you dream of.
+[GREAT TASTING]: Completely Odorless & Delicious!
+Just serve with your favorite sauce!
+It’s similar to ramen, as far as taste goes, they are very mild-tasting, which means that they’re perfect for adding spices to and creating whatever dish you dream of.